ryumaru/mobilefruit_writer-theme/README.md

-# mobilefruit_writer-theme
+# mobilefruit_writer
-Ryuzine Writer tabbed version of the Mobilefruit theme.
+A tabbed theme for Ryuzine Writer based on the Mobilefruit theme.